History Files

 Marsi / Marruvii (Sabellians) (Italics)

-The Marsi were a tough, enduring mountain folk whose chief divinity was Angitia, an ancient snake goddess, with snakes forming a symbol of wisdom throughout their culture.
-Strabo and Pliny, along with other ancient writers, state that the Marrucini, Marsi, Picentes, Sabini, Samnites, and Vestini were originally a tribe of the Sabellians, a collective of central Italian tribes during the early Iron Age.
+The Marsi were a tough, enduring mountain folk whose chief divinity was Angitia, an ancient snake goddess.
+In fact snakes formed a symbol of wisdom throughout their culture.
+Along with other ancient writers, Strabo and Pliny state that the Marrucini, Marsi, Picentes, Sabini, Samnites, and Vestini were originally a unit of the Sabellians, a collective of central Italian tribes during the early Iron Age.

 Marrus